openshift/enhancements/enhancements/machine-config/manage-boot-images.md

 type MachineManagerMachineSetsResourceType string

 const (
-	// machinesets represent the MachineSet resource type, which manage a group of machines.
+	// MachineSets represent the MachineSet resource type, which manage a group of machines and belong to the Openshift machine API group.
-	// Although this could belong to a MachineAPI or a ClusterAPI, only MAPI is currently supported.
 	MachineSets MachineManagerMachineSetsResourceType = "machinesets" )